CorentinMassot-NeuroAI/LaminarSC-CodeEventsAnalysis/README.md

 MATLAB code for estimating and displaying events in spiking activity from laminar data recorded in the Superior Colliculus.

-‘analysis_#’ functions
+‘analysis_#’ functions are the main display and analysis functions of the data across all sessions.
-they are the main display and analysis functions of the data across all sessions they call subfunctions or rely on saved results of subfunctions named ‘compute_#’.
+They call subfunctions or rely on saved results of subfunctions named ‘compute_#’.

 analysis_vmi: displays VMI